Kartones/python/README.md

 ### Individual files / Scripts
 * `\change_detector.py`: Given a list of urls fetches their HTML, stores a CRC32 and upon next run will compare stored CRC with new one to see if has changed.
-Call me lazy ;)
 * `\list_search.py`: Search for a command line provided string in all txt files of folder where script is launched.
 Made for personal use as I keep my catalog of games, movies, etc. in text files.
 Sample text files format:
 ```
 0   /media/kartones/pre1/test 1/blablabla